averageflow/joes-warehouse/README.md

 VSCode users will find a pre-made run and debug configuration and thus can run and debug the project from the IDE.

 ## Functionalities
+In summary the application can:
+* Create new products (from JSON request or from file upload)
+* Create new articles (from JSON request or from file upload)
+* Retrieve list of products present in warehouse (with related articles)
+* Retrieve list of articles present in warehouse
+* Sell products if stock is enough, or product is unlimited stock like software (from JSON request or from form)
+* Log every sale of products (transactions)
+* Retrieve list of transactions

+### Additional information
 This application provides several endpoints for "headless" usage (without frontend) and also provides a frontend to ease the use.
 Thus if we want to create new products / articles via an HTTP request with JSON body we use the normal endpoint.
 If we want to create new products / articles via uploading a file to a web-form then we use the UI.